lerooze/journey-docs/docs/source/domain/ifdat/categories/self_info.rst

     Trading market choosing from ``GEN_MRKT_ENUM`` based on the ISO-10383 standard.

 ACCRUAL STARTDATE (ACCRL_STRTDT)
     Accrual start date.
-In case of a couponless debt instrument the value of self_debt_birth_ is provided.
+In case of a debt instrument without coupons the value of self_debt_birth_ is provided.

 PRIMARY CLASS (PRMRY_CLSS)